NVIDIA/gpu-monitoring-tools/README.md

 ### Quickstart on Kubernetes

 Note: Consider using the [NVIDIA GPU Operator](https://github.com/NVIDIA/gpu-operator) rather than the DCGM exporter directly.

+Ensure you have already setup your cluster with the [default runtime as NVIDIA](https://github.com/NVIDIA/nvidia-container-runtime#docker-engine-setup).
 To gather metrics on your GPU nodes you can deploy the daemonset:
 ```
 $ kubectl create -f https://raw.githubusercontent.com/NVIDIA/gpu-monitoring-tools/2.0.0-rc.8/dcgm-exporter.yaml